 Make choosing an online course platform easier

-One of the most important things to know about choosing the best online course software is that most platforms out there are not designed to sell online courses.
+One of the most important things to know about choosing the best online course platform is that most course software out there is not designed to sell online courses.
 They are made to deliver internal corporate training or to support academic programs.

 And here’s another important fact:

-Even those that will work for selling online courses come in a lot of different flavors.
+Even platforms that will work for selling online courses come in a lot of different flavors.
 Pick the wrong flavor for your online course business needs and you will have headaches.

-So, to help narrow your field of choices (and avoid headaches!), I’ve organized this post into the following categories of online course platforms:
+So, to help narrow your field of choices (and avoid headaches!), I’ve organized this post into the following:

-- Standalone Platforms (Great for solo edupreneurs, small businesses)
+- Standalone Course Platforms (Great for solo edupreneurs, small businesses)

-- All-In-One Platforms (Run your Web site and course site together)
+- All-In-One Course Platforms (Run your Web site and course site together)

-- WordPress Options (For those who want to keep it all in WordPress)
+- WordPress Course Options (For those who want to keep it all in WordPress)

-- Marketplace Platforms (Get a pre-made market for to sell courses online)
+- Marketplace Course Platforms (Get a pre-made market for to sell courses online)

-- Video Platforms (If your main focus is on selling videos)
+- Video Course Platforms (If your main focus is on selling videos)